HackYourFuture/Assignments/1-Javascript/Week3/README.md

 # Homework Javascript Week 3

-The homework for this week can be found in this folder.
+The homework for this week can be found in the `homework` folder.

-## Handing in your homework

-Push your code to your own github and TODO

 ## Exercises